 Epstein is not anti-specialization.
 For example, he writes from the beginning about three girls who became masters of chess at a young age after devoting significant time to their craft.

-But he quickly notes that becoming good at chess aren’t like many other fields.
+But he quickly notes that becoming good at chess is not like many other fields.

 In some fields, mastery is not achieved by repetition or practice, but by asking the right questions and challenging preconceived notions.